Searching for the Sun

 I took the day off work, in part because I needed a bit of a break and in part because there was a much talked about solar eclipse in prospect in the middle of the morning, which was being celebrated with a caching event in Central Milton Keynes.
-I wouldn’t normally have gone, but total eclipses are a rarity, so I decided to take the day off and go to do some more caching after the eclipse/event.
+I wouldn’t normally have gone, but total eclipses are a rarity.
+It seemed a good day to take the day off and go to do some more caching after the eclipse/event.

-When I got to the caching event, I felt a bit inadequate at the eclipse event with my “prosumer” hand held camera.
+When I got to the caching event, I felt a bit inadequate with my “prosumer” handheld camera.
 Everyone else seemed to have some expensive kit on show.
-I managed to get a couple of decent photos though, a couple of which involved the use of someone else’s black filter.
+I managed to get a couple of decent photos though.
+A couple of which involved the use of someone else’s black filter.
 I quite like the ones through the clouds with the slight rainbow effect.

-Once the caching event was done I headed off for my caching walk I scooted over towards Haynes to finish of the “Between Hare and There” series that I’d started earlier in the year.
+Once the caching event was done I headed off for my caching walk I scooted over towards Haynes to finish off the “Between Hare and There” series that I’d started earlier in the year.
 On the previous visit I’d left a chunk of about 20 caches at the north end and a little grouping of 7 or so at the south end.

-I can’t remember why we left them last time, but presumably it was just because they involved a bit more walking than we had time (or energy) for on the previous trip.
+I can’t remember why we left them last time.
+Presumably it was just because they involved a bit more walking than we had time for on the previous trip.

-I started with the grouping at the northern end and then moved the car to attack the group at the southern end.
+I started with the grouping at the northern end and then moved the car for the southern end.

 During the walk the weather had cleared up from the initial grey start to the day, and I managed to find myself with a couple of very good shots over the Bedfordshire countryside, including a great view down a hill and towards the massive Cardington Sheds.

 By the time I’d done that lot I had time left (just) to nick a Church Micro in Clophill before coming home to meet the girls from school.